Riftwalker Guide

 • Pros:

-• I'm in love with this entity.
+• This will be your primary "I need to kill something big and nasty" entity.
 It's very good for helping to take down big monsters.

 • In general, this is the entity you should use for tanking when you are soloing.